hknokh/SFTasker-Salesforce-DX-Project-Management-Tool/messages/merge-meta.md

 # summary

-Merges Salesforce profiles from the org with local profiles, intelligently adding or updating components without deleting existing configurations.
+Merges Salesforce Profiles, Translations, or Custom Labels from the org with local metadata, intelligently adding or updating components while preserving existing configurations.

 # description

-The `merge-profile` command merges profiles retrieved from a Salesforce org with local profile files in the current SFDX project.
-It ensures components are added or updated without deleting existing configurations, providing a non-destructive, smart merge process.

-Key Features:

-- Smart Merge: Automatically updates or adds components without overwriting existing settings.
-- Non-destructive: Ensures no deletions during the merge process.
-- Profile Component Handling: Supports merging of field-level security, object settings, tab visibility, and more.
-- Multiple Profile Support: Merge multiple profiles at once for efficient synchronization.
-- Conflict Resolution: Handles conflicts to ensure accurate updates without losing customizations.
+The `merge-meta` command addresses a common issue in Salesforce metadata management, especially for Profiles, Custom Labels, or Translations.
+In Salesforce DX projects, metadata files often contain multiple sections representing different settings, such as permissions, labels, and translations.
+When retrieving metadata using tools like Salesforce CLI, only certain sections may be pulled, potentially causing other sections to be lost.

 # examples